 Your USD Account

-After receiving an offer of admission to USD, you can access your USD account – including your USD email.
-You will need your USD student ID number (available on your acceptance letter or by contacting your admissions coordinator).
-Once you pick up your account, you will have access to the myUSD portal which includes technology you will use as a USD student.
+Shortly after receiving an offer of admission to USD, you will receive an email with information on how to access your USD account – including your USD email.
+You will need your USD student ID number (available on your acceptance letter) and your assigned USD email address (which will be email to you after admission).
+Once you pick up your account, you will have access to the myUSD portal, which includes technology you will use as a USD student.

 Duo Security on Your USD Account